Reconstructing the orbit type stratification of a torus action from its equivariant cohomology: Introduction

 In Section \ref{sec:integral} we conclude the paper with some remarks on the question which additional information on the orbit type stratification can be obtained from the cohomology by considering integral instead of rational coefficients.\\

-{\bf Acknowledgements.} This work is part of a project funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 452427095.
+{\bf Acknowledgements.\footnote{Declarations: other declarations requested in the submission guidelines are not applicable.} \footnote{Data sharing not applicable to this article as no datasets were generated or analysed during the current study.}} This work is part of a project funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - 452427095.
 The second author is grateful to the Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.